-Individuals can take actions in their own normal day to day activities and encourage their family and friends to take similar actions.
+Individuals can take actions in their normal day to day activities and encourage family & friends to take similar actions.
 Small individual actions, when combined with the efforts of (millions) of others around the World, will have a huge impact on helping to reduce poverty and protect our planet from further environmental damage.
 More detailed SDG specific actions are provided in the WCYDo APP and in other parts of this website under the 5Ps - People, Planet, Prosperity, Peace and Partnerships in the section "your impact".

 Level 1: Things you can do from your couch

 - Save electricity by plugging appliances into a power strip and turning them off completely when not in use, including your computer.